seibert-media/golibs/README.md

 ## Libs

 ### Logging
-Our logging setup including go.uber.org/zap and golang/glog for logging.
+Our logging setup using go.uber.org/zap.
 Sentry and Jaeger are being added for production environments.

 ```go